 Cut the biscuits:

-Gather the remaining dough pieces to form the last biscuit or two by hand; don’t knead, and roll out the dough again.
+Gather the remaining dough pieces to form the last biscuit or two by hand.
+Resist the temptation to knead and roll out the dough again.

 Bake the biscuits:

 Place the biscuits on a baking sheet so they are touching each other.
-Bake for 12 minutes until the biscuits have risen, spread a little, look bumpy on the surface, and are slightly golden and toasted.
+Bake for 12 minutes until the biscuits have risen, spread a little, look bumpy on the surface, and are lightly golden in color.

 Butter the biscuits:

-Remove from oven.
-Brush with melted butter.
 Remove the biscuits from the pan and place on a baking rack to cool.
-Or eat them immediately because hot biscuits are tasty and delicious.
+Or eat them immediately, because hot biscuits are tasty and delicious!